 Although the studies are historical, in what follows I do not rely on when particular ethical codes were promulgated.
 As Brookes and I have argued elsewhere (6), too much attention to the existence and authority of codes can be used to imply that everything done before such codes is immune from criticism.
 Where time matters is in considering empirical questions.
 Knowledge of the natural history of cervical cancer and of the effectiveness of cervical screening using the Pap smear has accumulated over time and this affects ethical judgements about known potential for harm or benefit.
 Moreover, cervical screening programmes have been introduced at different times in different places; this context is also relevant.

 In what follows I first describe the timing of the implementation of cervical screening and of accumulating knowledge of the natural history of dysplasia and CIS.
 This is followed by an outline of the two studies in terms of: the aims and designs, scientific justification, potential harms and benefits to subjects, informed consent procedures, monitoring and stopping, and exploitation.
-Lastly I discuss the overall comparison and why the Indian study might have come in for such strenuous criticism when the ethical breaches, at least in comparison with the New Zealand study, appear to have been minor.
+Lastly I discuss the overall comparison and why the Indian study might have come in for such strenuous criticism when the ethical breaches, at least in comparison with the New Zealand study, appear to have been relatively minor.

 Background on cervical cancer screening and pre-cancer